 Commissioner Bill McCue is a councillor and former Chief of the Chippewas of Georgina Island First Nation, and served as South East Regional Grand Chief for the Union of Ontario Indians from 1994 to 2003.
-He was also a member of the Indian Taxation Advisory Board (ITAB) from 1997 to 2007.
-As Chief of his community, Commissioner McCue was an original signatory to the Framework Agreement on First Nations Lands Management (FNLMI) and his community ratified the first Land Code in 1997.
+He was also previously member of FNTC’s predecessor, the Indian Taxation Advisory Board (ITAB) from 1997 to 2007, when he became a Commissioner for the FNTC.
+As Chief, Commissioner McCue was an original signatory to the Framework Agreement on First Nations Lands Management (FNLM) and his community ratified the first Land Code in 1997.
 He is currently on the FNLMI board of directors, as well as the finance committee for the Lands Advisory Board.
 Commissioner McCue has also served as president of the Ogemawahj Tribal Council and chairman of their economic development board.

-Bill McCue is a firm believer in the importance of local economic development.
+Commissioner McCue is a firm believer in the importance of local economic development.
 He has helped his community develop a large number of cottage leases and improve local services and infrastructure.
-He was also chairman of the Casino Rama revenue sharing committee, which developed a revenue-sharing formula to share gaming revenues with all Ontario First Nations.
+He was also chairman of the Casino Rama Revenue Sharing Committee, which developed a revenue-sharing formula to share gaming revenues with all Ontario First Nations.
 Last year, the Chippewas of Georgina Island First Nation also opened a new business plaza and restaurant across from their marina.
 There are now approximately 75 new on-reserve jobs, with half being filled by members and half by people from the surrounding area.
 This is creating a significant impact in a community of approximately 200 residents.

 Clearing the Path recently had the opportunity to sit down with Commissioner McCue to talk about his experience and involvement with the FNTC and his thoughts on property taxation in Ontario.